11 Ways To Wear Polka-Dot Nails — Summer’s Sweetest Micro Trend

 Jelly Dots

 Between soap nails and juicy nail tints, it’s clear that sheer and dewy manicures have dominated this year.
 So it makes perfect sense for nail artist Shannon Elias to opt for a pink jelly base for this microscopic polka-dot design.
-Essie Jelly Gloss in Blush Jelly, $13, makes the perfect at-home color for this look.
+Essie Jelly Gloss in Blush Jelly, £8.99, makes the perfect at-home colour for this look.

 Dalmatian Spots